API Reference

 AC power flow solution with full injection tracking.

 Provides a common interface for AC sensitivity computations, analogous to DCPowerFlowState for DC power flow.
-Can be constructed from a PowerModels network or from raw voltage/admittance data.
+Can be constructed from an ACNetwork and externally solved voltages, or from raw voltage/admittance data.

 Fields